Henoch–Schönlein purpura: Treatment

 As of 2017, the optimal way to treat Henoch–Schönlein purpura remains controversial.
 Analgesics may be needed for the abdominal and joint pains.
 Wound care is warranted if skin death and ulcerations occur.
 It is uncertain as to whether HSP needs treatment beyond controlling the symptoms.
 Most people do not receive therapy because of the high spontaneous recovery rate.
 Experts disagree on whether to routinely use corticosteroids as treatment for HSP.
 However, if they are given early in the disease episode, the duration of symptoms may be shortened, and abdominal pain can improve significantly.
 Moreover, the chance of severe kidney problems may be reduced.
 A systematic review did not find any evidence that steroid treatment (prednisone) is effective at decreasing the likelihood of developing long-term kidney disease.

 Evidence of worsening kidney damage would normally prompt a kidney biopsy.
 Treatment may be indicated on the basis of the appearance of the biopsy sample; various treatments may be used, ranging from steroids by mouth to a combination of intravenous methylprednisolone (steroid), cyclophosphamide and dipyridamole followed by prednisone.
 Other regimens include steroids/azathioprine, and steroids/cyclophosphamide (with or without heparin and warfarin).
 Intravenous immunoglobulin (IVIG) is occasionally used.

 There is no good evidence that treating children who have HSP with antiplatelet agent prevents persistent kidney disease.
 There is also no evidence that treating children or adults with cyclophosphamide prevents severe kidney disease.
 Heparin treatment is not justified for people with HSP.

 Prognosis

 Overall prognosis is good in most patients, with one study showing recovery occurring in 94% and 89% of children and adults, respectively (some having needed treatment).
-In children under ten, the condition recurs in about a third of all cases, usually within the four months of the initial attack.
+In children under ten, the condition recurs in about a third of all cases, usually within four months of the initial attack.
 Recurrence is more common in older children and adults.